-- Even when you have the full type written data to study, you will do worse on tests both on factual and contextual data.
+- When you have the full type written data to study, you will do worse on tests both on factual and contextual data.

-- This can apply to task as well, as Mueller states in the Fast Company article.
+- This applies to tasks as well, as Mueller states in the Fast Company article.

 Connecting this to Agile

-Based on this study and my own years of reflection on this (I stopped using laptops for notes back in 2010) I believe this explains why teams who use both a physical task board and an electronic one (Rally, VersionOne, AgileCraft, etc.) do better than those who just use the online tool.
+Based on this study and my own years of reflection on this (I stopped using laptops for notes back in 2010) I believe this explains why teams who use both physical task boards and electronic ones (Rally, VersionOne, AgileCraft, etc.) do better than those who just use the online tool.

 - Technology doesn’t get in the way: No one is hiding behind a computer during planning.
 No worries about connections, projectors and so on.

 - The act of writing and collaborating together will create a greater joint understanding.

 - A week into the sprint, when you look at the User Story, you will remember the whole context and that while the PO forgot to update the acceptance criteria, you remember he wanted this story to work on Android and iOS not just iOS.